-Put the fish into the frying pan/skillet and pour over the water and wine.
-Add seasoning, dill stalks and lemon slices.
-Cover.
-Bring slowly to the boil, reduce the heat and simmer gently for 5 minutes or until just cooked.
+Now lay the salmon in the frying pan/skillet and pour over the water and wine.
+Add the seasoning, dill stalks, and lemon slices.
+Cover the panskillet.
+Bring the liquid slowly to the boil, then reduce the heat and simmer gently for 5 minutes or until the fish is just cooked.

-Melt the butter in the frying pan/skillet and stir in the flour to form a smooth paste.
+Next melt the butter in the frying pan/skillet and stir in the flour to form a smooth paste.
 Remove from the heat and slowly add the reserved cooking liquor, stirring constantly, until the sauce is smooth.
 Return to the heat and bring to the boil.
-Then reduce the heat and cook for 1 minute, stirring continuously, until the sauce has thickened.
-Add the cream, chopped dill leaves, and season.
+Then reduce the heat and cook for a further minute, while continuing to stir, until the sauce has thickened.
+Stir in the cream.
+Add the chopped dill leaves and season.
 Now pour the sauce over the fish.

 Bake for 40–45 minutes until piping hot and lightly browned.